nshirley/wdio_typescript_with_pageobject/README.md

 ## Overview

 This is an example of how to use a pacakged webdriverio pagobject library.
-This is a sister project to [wdio_pageobject](https://github.com/nshirley/wdio_pageobject)
+This is a sister project to [wdio_pageobject](https://github.com/nshirley/wdio_pageobject) and built using the default example test provided by [webdriverio](https://webdriver.io/) when setting up from their CLI tooling.

 ---